 The Non-Thesis Research Project Topic - The research project selected for the non-thesis must be approved by the student's major professor and advisory committee.
 The student conducts the non-thesis research and writes the report under the direction of the major professor.
-Students will register for NTRI 7980 (or NTRI 7986 for those students taking courses via distance education) during semesters in which they are working on the research project.
+Students will register for NTRI 7980 (or NTRI 7980-D01 for those students taking courses via distance education) during semesters in which they are working on the research project.
 The non-thesis research project may involve the writing of a literature review in a specific area of nutrition.
 The literature review is expected to be at least 30 pages in length (1" margins, 12 font), not including references.
 Alternately, the non-thesis research project may involve the collection and statistical analysis of nutrition-related data along with the writing of a full-length journal manuscript.

-Enrollment in NTRI 7980/7986 may take place at any time the student and the advisory committee deem appropriate.
-During any one semester, the number of hours of NTRI 7980/7986 in which the student enrolls should reflect the amount of time being spent on the non-thesis project and the degree to which university resources are being utilized.
+Enrollment in NTRI 7980 may take place at any time the student and the advisory committee deem appropriate.
+During any one semester, the number of hours of NTRI 7980 in which the student enrolls should reflect the amount of time being spent on the non-thesis project and the degree to which university resources are being utilized.
 Students may enroll during any one semester for as few as one hour or as many as 6 hours of NTRI 7980.
 No grade is assigned.

 Non-Thesis Research Project Defense - All students must pass the defense, which may include major and minor areas of study as well as the research project.
 This examination / defense is usually a two-hour oral examination, but the student's advisory committee also may require a written examination.
 A seminar (that is not graded or part of a class) typically precedes the defense of the research project and is required of all students.
 The defense / examination should take place no later than the deadline indicated in the Graduate School Calendar.
-The thesis defense should be open to members of the Graduate Faculty as visitors.
+The nonthesis defense should be open to members of the Graduate Faculty as visitors.
 Successful completion requires unanimous support of all members of the advisory committee and the submission of the appropriate form (Form 8 - Non-thesis Master's Final Examination Form) to the Graduate School.
-The major professor should download a copy of form 8 and bring it to the defense.
-Upon successful completion of the defense, form 8 is signed and must be turned into the Graduate School.